deanosmith/Brevity-Wallpaper/README.md

 # Brevity Wallpaper

-Daily iPhone 15 wallpaper generator for sunrise, sunset, today's weather, and moon phase.
+A daily wallpaper brief containing various glance-able metrics: sunrise, sunset, today's weather, and moon phases.
 The app is built as a Vercel-ready Next.js project and exposes a PNG route that can be used directly from iOS Shortcuts.

 ## iOS Shortcut